Tomáš Berdych: 2016: Second Wimbledon semi-final

 Berdych started 2016 ranked No. 6 and competed at the Qatar Open in Doha.
 He lost in the semifinals to Novak Djokovic in straight sets.
 Berdych next competed at the Australian Open where he was seeded 6th.
 He started his campaign by winning in straight sets in the first two rounds.
 He then defeated Nick Kyrgios in four sets in the third round and Roberto Bautista Agut in a close five setter in the fourth round.
 However, Berdych's campaign ended in the quarterfinals where he lost to Roger Federer in straight sets thus failing to reach the semifinals at the Australian Open for the first time since 2013.
 As a result of not defending his Australian Open semi-final, Berdych's ranking went down from No. 6 to No. 8.
 Berdych then took his campaign to Open 13 as the 2nd.
 He defeated Alexander Zverev in three sets and 6th seed David Goffin in straight sets to advance to the semifinals where he ended up losing to eventual champion Nick Kyrgios.
 He then played at the Dubai Tennis Championships as the 3rd seed, losing in the quarterfinals in straight sets to Nick Kyrgios.
 He then made the Round of 16 at Indian Wells (losing to Milos Raonic in straight sets) and the quarterfinals at Miami (losing to Novak Djokovic in straight sets).

-Berdych's clay court season was quiet: losing in the second round in Monte-Carlo, the quarterfinals in Madrid (to finalist Andy Murray), and the third round in Rome (where he lost 0-6 0-6 to David Goffin).
+Berdych's clay court season was quiet: losing in the second round in Monte-Carlo, the quarterfinals in Madrid (to finalist Andy Murray), and the third round in Rome (where he lost 0–6 0–6 to David Goffin).
 He did make the quarterfinals at Roland Garros, beating Pablo Cuevas and David Ferrer before losing in straight sets to eventual champion Novak Djokovic.
-At Wimbledon, Berdych made it to the semifinals for the first time since his run to the finals in 2010, beating Jiri Vesely in five sets in the round of 16 and Lucas Pouille in straight sets in the quarterfinals before losing in straight sets to eventual champion Andy Murray.
+At Wimbledon, Berdych made it to the semifinals for the first time since his run to the finals in 2010, beating Jiří Veselý in five sets in the round of 16 and Lucas Pouille in straight sets in the quarterfinals before losing in straight sets to eventual champion Andy Murray.

 After a quarterfinal loss in Canada and a third round loss in Cincinnati, Berdych was forced to withdraw from the US Open due to appendicitis.
 This was the first Grand Slam Berdych had missed since his first slam appearance in 2003, ending a streak of 52 consecutive Grand Slam appearances.
 Berdych returned to action on the Asian swing, reaching the semifinals in St. Petersburg and winning the title in Shenzhen over Richard Gasquet before suffering early losses in Tokyo and Shanghai.
 His year concluded with a quarterfinal finish in Paris.
 Ending the year ranked 10th, Berdych did not qualify for the ATP World Tour Finals for the first time since 2010, ending a streak of six straight year-end championship appearances.